 This course teaches commonly used electrical circuits of the HVAC/R industry as a foundation for a technician to install, troubleshoot, and service equipment.
-The emphasis is on drawing wiring diagrams, using schematics to install and wire basic electrical components, and the use of schematics for testing and troubleshooting electrical circuits.
+The emphasis is on drawing wiring diagrams, using schematics to install and to wire basic electrical components, and using schematics to test and to troubleshoot electrical circuits.